Rewarded Ads

 If you are integrated with Javascript, the page must have the ezstandalone

-initialization, as well as at least one showAds()
+initialization, as well as at least one call to initialize the ads.
+If the page does not already initialize ads (e.g., with showAds()

-to load only the rewarded ads code.
+to load the rewarded ads code along with any other ad types you want enabled.
 Note that this will not request a rewarded ad, that must be done separately.

 If you already have ads on the page, you only need the ezRewardedAds